Project Vista: Outcome and burial

-In 1951, a preliminary draft of the report was presented for military officials and scientists at Caltech, but it was not well received by the United States Air Force, as it was going against their agenda.
-As the Strategic Air Command wanted to take the fight from the air, targeting heavily populated areas, the idea of going back to conventional ground warfare and smaller tactical bomb drops was considered heavy critique by Strategic Air Command officials, especially by General Curtis LeMay.
-The report was rewritten several times, after discussions with United States Army and Air Force officials, and the final report was released in February 1952.
-The final report, though rewritten and amended several times still received mixed feedback from high-ranking officials in the military, and politicians.
+A preliminary draft of the report was presented to military officials and scientists at Caltech in 1951, but was not received well by the United States Air Force, who saw it as sidelining their agenda.
+The Strategic Air Command wanted to take the fight from the air, targeting densely populated areas; the Strategic Air Command saw the return to conventional ground warfare and smaller tactical bomb drops as heavy critique, especially General Curtis LeMay.
+The report was rewritten several times, and after discussions with officials from the Army and the Air Force, its final iteration was released in February 1952.
+Despite guiding discussions, the report still received mixed feedback from high-ranking officials in the military, as well as politicians.

-General LeMay, head of the Strategic Air Command was strongly against Project Vista from the beginning and was one of the biggest protesters against the final report.
-The Air Force, and General LeMay managed to suppress the report as it was a threat to the Strategic Air Command and their agenda at a time when the Soviet Union had superior military strength in Europe, and the report was buried.
+General LeMay, head of the Strategic Air Command strongly opposed Project Vista from the beginning, and was one of its biggest protesters in the report's final stage.
+The Air Force and General LeMay suppressed the report, as it threatened the Strategic Air Command's agenda, at a time when the Soviet Union had superior military strength in Europe.
 One of the main reasons the report was buried and kept classified was that General LeMay thought it would undermine his plan of what the Strategic Air Command would become.
-Project Vista remained classified until it was partially declassified in 1980.
+Project Vista remained classified until 1980, when it became partially declassified.

-Even though project Vista was buried and never officially accepted, NATO's strategy did change after the report was first presented, and a lot of the recommendations made in the report has since 1952 been a part of NATO's military strategy (Elliot 178).
+Although Project Vista's report was buried and its proposals were not formally accepted, NATO's strategy did indeed change after the report was presented.
+Many of the recommendations made in the report have, since 1952, been incorporated into NATO's military strategy (Elliot 178).

+Impact in the United States Army

+Based on the recommendation by Project Vista, the US Army established a Combat Developments Group in July 1953; the group was responsible for studying ways in which the Army might maintain operations in a nuclear environment necessitated by the Cold War.
+The group was tasked with examining the necessary weapons, doctrine, and tactics for a hypothetical nuclear situation.
+In the Army's structure, the Combat Developments Group was a special staff section of the similarly new deputy chief of staff for combat developments, within the Army Field Forces.